 The vivid, metaphysical poetry of John Donne is an endless source of inspiration to composers.
 Tonight's recital centres on the world premiere of Things Invisible to See, a new cycle of Donne settings by Michael Berkeley.
 Commissioned by countertenor Hamish McLaren and performed with pianist Matthew Jorysz, the work explores themes of love, longing and mortality.
-Soprano Ana Beard Fernández joins them for selected works by Shostakovich and Purcell, in a programme that traces powerful emotional threads across centuries and continents.
+Soprano Ana Beard Fernández joins them for selected songs by Shostakovich and Purcell, in a programme that traces powerful emotional threads across centuries and continents.

 Michael Berkeley: Things Invisible to See